 We were quite impressed with the enthusiastic gusto with which he applied himself to the job, starting with removal of the old tiles using a pneumatic chisel.
 Wearing a face mask and steel toecap boots, he disappeared into a cloud of brick dust which eventually settled on every surface, flat or otherwise, in the entire house.
-At the end of the first day he left us with a partially tiled wall and without the use of the kitchen sink, which had to be removed to allow him access to the walls, or the temporarily relocated cooker, which now didn’t work.
+At the end of the first day he left us with a partially tiled wall and without the use of the kitchen sink, which he’d had to remove to allow him access to the walls.
+Nor could we operate the cooker which he’d temporarily relocated to almost block access into the lounge because, although plugged in, it didn’t want to work.
 We assumed it had been switched off someplace we were unaware of.

 Work continued fairly smoothly the following day.

 He returned on the third day to finish off the grouting and I mentioned the inefficacy of the cooker.
-This baffled him somewhat but after much chiselling, fiddling with wires and swearing in Spanish, he eventually got the cooker working after several hours.
+This baffled him somewhat but after much chiselling, fiddling with wires and swearing in Spanish, after several hours he eventually got the cooker working.
 As daylight began to fade he repositioned the sink and cupboards, some of which had been waiting patiently in the dining room, back to their designated spots.
 He also installed the dishwasher which had been delivered during his activities.

 Payment for his work was then due and I was quite surprised to find that his charges had increased by 25% to €100 a day but I accepted this, given the unexpected call on his plumbing and electrical skills.
 Nonetheless, a jump from the estimated €160 to €300 did hit the wallet somewhat.

-After he departed I turned to re-stack the saucepan cupboard, much of the contents of which he had stacked on the sink draining board and counter.
+After he departed I turned to re-fill the saucepan cupboard, much of the contents of which he had stacked on the sink draining board and counter.
 I had noticed a rather strong smell of cooking oil was permeating the area and soon discovered why.
-When he had moved the cupboard into the dining room he hadn’t emptied it, and on dragging it back into place he must have caused the large chip pan, which had recently been filled with oil, to tip over.
-Every item that had been in the cupboard was now smeared or swamped in cooking oil.
+I would appear that when he had moved the cupboard into the dining room he hadn’t emptied it, and on dragging it he must have caused the large chip pan, which had recently been filled with oil, to tip over.
+Virtually every item that had been in the cupboard was now smeared or swamped in cooking oil.

-Fortunately the company who had fitted the more recent of my kitchen cupboards was able to supply and fit the wall units I required, together with the new counter.
+Fortunately the company who had fitted the more recent of my kitchen cupboards was able to supply and fit the wall units I required, together with a new counter.